andrewenoble-org/aws-cdk-demo/.github/CONTRIBUTING.md

    GitHub Pull-Request checklist and complete missing action-items

 9. Once all action-items are complete, request a review on GitHub.
-At least one review by one `python-template` owner is required
+At least one review by one `aws-cdk-demo` owner is required

 10. Once all conversation threads raised during review have been resolved, press `Squash and Merge` on GitHub to merge to `main`